oracle-samples/oci-iot-samples/apex/dashboard/README.md

 application.

 1. Click "Import".
-2. Select the F103.sql file.
+2. Select the iot_explorer.app.sql file.
 3. Click the "Next" button.
 4. Set the "Parsing Schema" to your workspace (e.g., ****************__wksp).
-5. You may either reuse application number 105 or allow APEX to auto-assign a new application number.
+5. You may either reuse the application number or allow APEX to auto-assign a new application number.
 6. Click "Install Application".